22 September 2025

 The Mammonist gospel.

-A particularly American teaching—one popular among the poor, and one we’ve even exported to poor countries—is God doesn’t want his kids living lives of defeat.
+One particularly American teaching—one popular among the poor, and one we’ve even exported to poor countries—is God doesn’t want his kids living lives of defeat.
 (Which is true.)
 He wants us to find success in everything we do.
 (Which is also true.)
 He wants us to be rich.
 (Wait a minute…)

 Properly this philosophy is called social Darwinism.
 Like Darwinism, everybody fights to survive, and the “fittest” do.
 The wealthy are the “fittest”—they struggled, came out on top, and deserve their wealth.
 Even if they inherited it, or if they stumbled into wealth through dumb luck: Those are just other forms of God’s blessing, claim the wealthy.

 In bible times this was how Pharisees believed the world worked.
-It’s why Jesus’s students were floored when their Master informed them the rich are gonna have the darnedest time getting into the kingdom.
+It’s why Jesus’s students were floored when their Master informed them the rich are gonna have the darnedest time getting into his kingdom.
 Mk 10.23-27 To their minds, the rich were already in the kingdom—it’s why they were rich!
 But in this age, God gives people wealth for one and only one reason: To spread his kingdom.
 Not to grow our own.
 If we aren’t growing his kingdom, we may not even be in it.
-We’re worshiping mammon… but we call it “Jesus,” and pretend its power came from God.
+We’re worshiping Mammon… but we call it “Jesus,” and pretend its power came from God.

 Nope, prosperity gospel folks aren’t worshiping God.
 Really he’s a means to an end, and that end is wealth.
 They’re Mammonists.
 Whether they think God’s got a mansion and a crown waiting for them up in heaven, or they think God’s gonna get them a Bentley and an Apple Watch here on earth, they’re following him for the bling.
 They’re proclaiming their ideas to an impoverished world because hopeful Christians who believe their tripe will send them donations, and these contributions fund their lifestyle.
 They’re exploiting the poor, same as plutocrats who make 10,000 times what their underpaid employees do.
 They irritate God just as much.

 ’Cause when we’re not, when we’re fruitless and tight-fisted, we’re likely not his children either.
-We’re mammon’s.
+We’re Mammon’s.